yoyozhik/Java-WebEditorProject/Sample Materials/README.txt

 <Your design root>/Website/
 You can also open the stylesheet.css and stylesheet-mobile.css, and copy the content to the Style & Mobile Style setup in the app.
 But the lightbox folder can only be placed manually at the moment.

-3. Copy Framework.txt, Framework-mobile.txt, Website_Name.txt, and Website_URL.txt to:
+3. Copy Framework.txt, Framework-mobile.txt, Website_Name.txt, Website_URL.txt, and mobile_optExtra.txt to:
 <Your design root>/Resource/
 You can also open the files and copy the content into the setups in the app.